-Blue hour is a great time to take photos – and you should now feel ready to head out with your camera, work your settings, and get some stunning shots.
+Blue hour is a great time to take photos – and now that you’ve finished this article, you should be ready to head out with your camera, adjust your settings, and get some stunning shots!

-Just remember: A tripod and a remote shutter release are absolutely key.
+Just remember: Unless you plan to work with an ultra-wide aperture, a tripod and a remote shutter release are key.
 They’ll keep your photos sharp, and that’s what counts!